BraidedGamer/SociableCooking/README.md

 SociableCooking
 ===============

-This is a repo for my java application designed and developed to work in conjunction with my sociablecooking website.
+SociableCooking is a web application that allows all registered users to post and comment on recipes.